Skip to main navigation Skip to search Skip to main content

 Biography

 Dr. Andrew Keane completed his undergraduate studies in Australia and Germany before beginning a PhD at the University of Auckland in New Zealand.
 Upon completing his PhD in Applied Mathematics in 2016, he became a postdoctoral researcher at the University of Auckland.
 Since August 2019, Dr. Keane is a lecturer in applied mathematics at University College Cork in Ireland.
-His research expertise lies in dynamical systems and applying its techniques to systems from various areas of application, in particular climate systems.
+His research expertise lies in dynamical systems and applying its techniques to systems from various areas of application, in particular climate systems and neural networks.

 Research Interests